 Please note that a minimum enrollment of 6 students is required for each course.

 Summer externships provide unique working and learning opportunities to put legal theory into action through field placements.
 Each externship placement is complemented by classroom instruction taught by Wake Forest School of Law faculty.

-Spend a month in Charlotte practicing in a business setting.
+Spend a month in Charlotte or another city in the Carolinas practicing in a business setting.
 The program includes an externship placement where you will work on issues affecting corporations.
-Placements in other cities may also be available, with course work handled by distance education.Learn More »
+For placements outside Charlotte, course work is handled by distance education.Learn More »